khwla23/Compiler-Comstruction/README.md

 # Compiler-Construction
+## Lexical Analyzer
-This Repository includes the ##Lexical Analyzer.
+This Repository includes the Lexical Analyzer.
 LA.py file reads the input file "f.txt" breaks it using wordbreaker function and creates the token using "Token.py" file then write these token into output.txt file.
 I have also used Regex to find the match of words.